Web Scraping with PHP Tutorial with Example Scripts (2025)

 Let's have a closer look at the HTML in the window above:

-• The list is contained in a <div class="lister-list"> element
+• The list is contained in a <ul class="ipc-metadata-list"> element

-• Each direct child of this container is a <div>, with two classes set in the class attribute, lister-item and mode-detail
+• Each direct child of this container is a <li>, containing multiple nested <div>s

-• Finally, the name can be found within an <a>, within a <h3>, within a <div> with a lister-item-content class
+• Finally, the name can be found within a <h3 class="ipc-title__text"> element

-If we look closer, we can make it even simpler and skip the child divs and class names: there is only one <h3> in a list item, so let's target that directly:
+If we look closer, we can make it even simpler and skip the child <div>s and class names: there is only one <h3> in a list item, and only one list that contains <h3>s, so let's target that directly:

 }